terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_network_v2.html.markdown

 The `segments` block supports:

-* `physical_network` - The phisical network where this network is implemented.
+* `physical_network` - The physical network where this network is implemented.
 * `segmentation_id` - An isolated segment on the physical network.
 * `network_type` - The type of physical network.